openshift-pipelines/pipelines-as-code/docs/install.md

 The token will need to have the `PROJECT_ADMIN` and `REPOSITORY_ADMIN` permissions.

-Note that the token needs to be able to have access to the forked repository in pull requests or it would not be able to process.
+Note that the token needs to be able to have access to the forked repository in pull requests or it would not be able to process and access the pull request.

 Make sure you note somewhere the generated token or otherwise you will have to recreate it.